Maidenhead: Community facilities

-Maidenhead offers High Street shopping facilities including Nicholson's Centre, a shopping centre on the site of Nicholson's brewery.
-The town also offers an eight-screen Odeon multiplex cinema.
+Maidenhead offers High Street shopping facilities The town also offers an eight-screen Odeon multiplex cinema.
 The local authority also provides a Shopmobility service, where those with physical disabilities can borrow mobility scooters to navigate around the town.
 Maidenhead Heritage Centre and Museum was established in 1993 and moved to permanent premises in a former pub in Park Street in 2006.

 In the Boyne Hill area there is Norden Farm Centre for the Arts (an arts centre including a theatre).
 Waltham Place Estate on Church Hill is an 200 acre organic and biodynamic farm estate, with an ornamental garden, which is supported by the Campaign to Protect Rural England.
 The Reitlinger Open Space on Guards Club Road is named after Henry Reitlinger, a leading collector of fine art.
 On his death in 1950, the collection was vested in a trust, the Henry Reitlinger Bequest.
 The trustees were his adopted daughter, Mrs. M. Cocke, and a Maidenhead solicitor, who chose to house the collection at Oldfield House, now a private residence; the building dates back to 1892.

 The Royal Borough of Windsor and Maidenhead has built a new leisure centre in the town to replace the outdated Magnet Leisure Centre, east of Kidwells Park.
 The new facility, Braywick Leisure Centre, opened in September 2020.
 The town also has various community centres, including 4 Marlow Road, a youth and community centre, to the side of Kidwells Park near the town centre.
 Various activities take place here, including scheduled youth drop-in times as well as classes in dance provided privately in its large sports and dance studios.
 There is a publicly open gym at Furze Platt school, in North Maidenhead.